flowdock/node-flowdock/Readme.md

 stream = session.stream(flow);
 stream.close();
 ```
-The `flow` variable can be either a string ('subdomain/flow'), an array (['subdomain/flow', 'subdomain/anotherflow']) or a list of arguments ('subdomain/flow', 'subdomain/anotherflow').
+The argument(s) for stream() can be a string ('subdomain/flow'), an array (['subdomain/flow', 'subdomain/anotherflow']) or a list of strings ('subdomain/flow', 'subdomain/anotherflow').

-The `stream` variable is an EventEmitter.
+session.stream() returns an instance of EventEmitter.
 Currently it emits two types of events:

 * `error` is emitted with a response status code and an error message.
 This can happen when a connection can't be estabilished or you don't have access to one or more flows you tried to stream.
 * `message` is emitted when the `stream` receives a JSON message.